Skip to content

 Meet Our Horses

 Our herd is a big happy family!
 We’ve got horses of all ages and colors.
-However, they are all one breed – Quarter Horses – stalwart, steady, and reliable!
+However, they are almost all one breed – Quarter Horses – stalwart, steady, and reliable!

 Mickey: Good, old Mickey – the most experienced Civil War reenactment horse on our ranch!
 This lanky bay Quarter Horse gelding is as smooth as a sailing ship and will take you for a quiet ride.
 He is virtually cannon ball proof (due to his reenactment experience) and will not spook at anything, let us repeat ANYTHING.
 Nothing ruffles this horse’s feathers!
 But, he does enjoy a dip in the creek – both with or without a rider on his back. 😉